JSONC-Spec/JSONC-Spec/README.md

 a block comment.
 The block comment continues until a literal `*/` is found.
 Please note this means nesting doesn't work, since the first `*/` terminates the block comment no matter how many `/*` preceded it.
-The block comment will be ignored by the JSONC parser:
+Any block comment will be ignored by the JSONC parser:

 ```json
 {